Golden North Salmon Derby: Fishing, fun and fortune.

 The Golden North Salmon Derby is one of the longest running events in Juneau history and one of the Territorial Sportsmen’s main fundraisers.
 After 76 years, it continues to offer big prizes and big scholarships.

-Since the scholarship program began in 1953, the Territorial Sportsmen has awarded more than $1.7 million to students to help them pursue higher education.
+Since the scholarship program began in 1953, the Territorial Sportsmen has awarded nearly $2 million to students to help them pursue higher education.

 Air date: Wednesday, August 10, 2022